Short on time? Our top pick is the Breville BDC650BSS Grind Control Coffee Maker.

 How Does Grind Size Affect Flavor?

 The finer your beans are ground, the more surface area there is to be exposed to the water.
-This means that coffee can be extracted faster.

 The Final Verdict